Amazon Author Central: Create Your Author Page

 - Sometimes quotes a powerful line from the book or highlights a glowing review

-Your tagline should invite readers to open your book.
-Have fun and get creative!
-But make sure it’s also clear and easy to read at a glance.
-Most importantly, take your time—the right tagline can get you more readers.
+Whether you’re writing fiction or nonfiction, your tagline should invite readers to open your book.
+Don’t be afraid to get creative, but make sure it’s also clear and easy to read at a glance.
+Most importantly, take your time—the right tagline can be the secret sauce that turns browsers into buyers.

 Reviews help readers know if your book is worth buying.
 The more testimonials you have from credible sources, the more people will want to read your book.